 The consortium, Regenter Excellent Homes for Life is managing the homes for 20 years through its contractor Pinnacle PSG.
 This includes carrying out maintenance and repairs, and looking after communal areas including external areas, such as the gardens and parking spaces.
 Pinnacle PSG also manage the tenancies of the new homes.

 Pinnacle PSG also provide a 24/7 helpdesk service for tenants to report housing repairs or raise any other query or concern relating to either their tenancy or to the management or maintenance of their home.

 Each Extra Care housing scheme will be managed on a day to day basis by a manager who will also have overall responsibility for ensuring that tenants receive the care and support they need from the on-site care team.
 The manager and the care and support team will be employed by a single provider in each scheme, who is registered with the Care Quality Commission (CQC) and accredited by Kirklees Council.
 The provider is being selected by the council for each scheme following a tendering process and this will be a separate contract.
-The council awarded the contract for the first scheme, Woodland Court, Dewsbury to Radis Community Care in April 2013 and the contract for the second scheme, Meadow Green was awarded to Community Integrated Care (CIC).
+The council awarded the contract for the first scheme, Woodland Court, Dewsbury to Radis Community Care in April 2013 and the contract for the second and third schemes, Meadow Green and Sandy Mount was awarded to Community Integrated Care (CIC).